EVs for Dh70,000? Dubai company offers petrol-to-electric cars for half price

 Faizal earlier told Khaleej Times: “Our goal is to work with the government to implement this conversion at scale and create a replicable model from the UAE to the world.
 Our ambition is to support the UAE Net Zero goal."

 The number of EVs in Dubai is estimated to have reached more than 30,000 units as of April 2024, according to Dubai Electricity & Water Authority (DEWA) based on the number of registered vehicles using EV charging stations across the city.
-This is a sharp increase from the 15,100 EVs reported at the end of 2023.
+This is a sharp increase, of almost double, from the 15,100 EVs reported at the end of 2023.

 The UAE’s target is to increase the share of electric vehicles to 50 per cent of all vehicles on the roads by 2050.